-This is a collection of notes and thoughts on writing that I’ve picked up on my own journey over the years.
+This is a collection of notes and thoughts on my writing process that I’ve picked up on my own journey over the years.
 If there’s an area that you’d be curious to see me talk about or expand on, let me know!

 - Why Bother? — I found myself in a crisis of questioning: I was writing more than ever, but wasn’t sure exactly why.
 In this essay, I share the story of how I tackled this difficult question, and embraced the values of learning in public.

 - Compound Benefits — Building a body of work to leverage the compound benefits of your writing.

 - Peeling the Onion — I’ve come to believe that a big part of why I write is simply to make space for what’s next.

 - Publishing Your First Post — Getting started is always challenging.
 This note shares some thoughts on setting up a blog and writing your very first posts.